kellerflint/Course-Resources/content/MISC - Tips for Completing Entry Tickets.md

 # Tips for Completing Entry Tickets

 **Be Concise:** Provide brief answers that get straight to the point.
+Provide the information necessary to show understanding.

 **Be Specific:** Use precise language and relevant examples.
 Avoid vague meaningless statements that are not necessary to answer the question.

-**Focus on Clarity:** Explain your ideas as if you’re speaking to someone who is also familiar with the topic.
-Don't over explain, state thinking clearly.
+**Be Clear:** Explain your ideas as if you’re speaking to someone who is also familiar with the topic.
+Don't over explain, state reasoning clearly.

 **Manage Your Time:** Don't spend more than 2-3 minutes on each question.
 You can come back if you have extra time.